 DAY 23: [Scene 23-29; Mark tracks down John at a hotel.]
 The Sheraton on the Park is trashed.
 An intense and gruelling day!
 Extensive use of pot plants!

 Two years later, over budget by $3000, and a post-production process too dubious and embarrassing to disclose, I had a film.
-I was personally pleased with the end result, especially with the film’s style, but ultimately I can’t be the judge of whether it’s a good film or not.
-The film so far has gotten a mixed reaction from audiences.
-Few loved it; others can’t get over how I made it on such a tight budget, but most industry types hated it.
+I was personally pleased with end result, especially with the film’s Dogme style, the actor’s performances and the soundtrack, but ultimately I can’t be the judge of whether it’s a good film or not.
+The film at the time received mixed reaction from audiences.
+Its only exhibition was a cast and crew screening and at the 2001 Melbourne Film Festival, so very few saw it; and those that did either appreciated it’s urban guerilla style, or couldn’t get past the low budget aspect of it.

-I did not expect to sell the film anyway.
-It had an undeveloped script; bad sound and I didn’t get to shoot all of the scenes I want, the way I wanted.
+I did not expect to sell the film.
+It had an undeveloped script, it lacked gratuitous sex and violence (a Buena Vista exec told me), It had an rough sound and I didn’t get to shoot all of the scenes I want, the way I wanted.
 It’s extremely tough when you have one hand holding the boom mic, the other operating the camera, one leg supporting the reflector, one eye in the viewfinder and the other looking out for police cars.

 I now find myself in the same position as my protagonist (or antagonist) Mark the serial killer.
 Do I hand myself over to the authorities or do I cover up my crimes and continue on as a filmmaker.